Key takeaways

 - iOS only — No Android, no desktop app

-- Early stage — Limited track record, new to App Store
+- Early stage — Limited track record, v1.x on the App Store since early 2026

 - Dependency risk — Relies on Majordomo infrastructure staying operational